sprocket-board/sprocket/book/src/sprocket-intro.md

 This is the documentation repo for sprocket boards.
 Sprocket boards are not commercially available at the moment.

+See the [GitHub Organization](https://github.com/sprocket-board/) for more information and source.

 ## The Sprocket-G031

 ![Sprocket Board Renders](./images/sprocket-renders.jpg)